augmentedstartups/content-curation-dashboard/README.md

 - **Efficiency**: Traditional tools like n8n are cumbersome for content curation
 - **Brand Voice**: Maintaining personal touch in automated workflows

+> **Want to automate more of your business processes?** Check out our [AI Business Systems Framework](https://www.augmentedstartups.com/ai-business-systems-framework) where 42,000+ innovators have learned to reclaim 15+ hours per week using proven automation systems.

 ### Our Workflow

 **Phase 1: Content Aggregation & Curation** (Current)